Cash (2007 film): Cast

+Additionally, Bruna Abdullah appears as a dancer in song "Rahem Kare."

+Production

+Cash was primarily shot in Cape Town, South Africa.

+The film consists of 20 minutes of animated segments.
+Sinha told Rediff.com, "While writing the film, I thought we should incorporate animation but we dropped the idea because of cost constraints, but after we returned from South Africa and saw the rushes, everyone suggested that animation should be included."

 Reception

 Critical reception

-Taran Adarsh of Bollywood Hungama rated the movie 2 out of 5 saying "On the whole, CASH has style, but rests on a thin plot and that is its biggest flaw.
+Taran Adarsh of Bollywood Hungama rated the film 2 out of 5, writing, "On the whole, CASH has style, but rests on a thin plot and that is its biggest flaw.
 At the box-office, the film might attract the audience in its initial weekend, but a weak script will throw a spanner".
-Raja Sen of Rediff.com gave the film 1.5 out of 5 saying "Cash could have been a ride -- if only they paid half as much attention to the script as they did to the title song".
-Andy Webster of The New York Times gave the film negative review saying "Cash, for all its flash, leaves you hungry.
+Raja Sen of Rediff.com gave the film 1.5 out of 5, writing "Cash could have been a ride -- if only they paid half as much attention to the script as they did to the title song".
+Andy Webster of The New York Times gave the film negative review, writing, "Cash, for all its flash, leaves you hungry.
 But not for more".

+Jyoti Kanyal of India Today in a retrospective review in 2020, called the film, "So bad it's good."

 Soundtrack

 The soundtrack of the film was composed by Vishal–Shekhar.
 The song "Raham Kare" has been penned by Panchhi Jalonvi, and all other songs were penned by Vishal Dadlani.

 According to the Indian trade website Box Office India, with around 12 lakh units sold, this film's soundtrack album was the year's ninth highest-selling.